 - This procedure is more common in massive weight loss patients.

-- A lower body lift is more extensive than a tummy tuck because it requires surgery to be done on both the back and front.
+- A lower body lift is more extensive than a tummy tuck.
+This is due to the fact that it requires surgery on both the back and front.

 Will I have loose skin after losing more than 40kg?

 - Your chance of having excess skin is significantly impacted by how much weight you have to lose and how quickly you lose it.

 - When you lose weight quickly, your skin may not shrink as fast as you’d like.

 - Most people who lose 40 kg or more will typically have an issue with excess or hanging skin when they reach their goal weight.

 - Individuals natural skin elasticity also impacts on how much excess skin they will have after significant weight loss.